-David O’Brien is the CQRS Local Training Lead who works for Midlands and Lancashire Commissioning Support Unit (MLCSU).
-He has been involved with the programme since the launch of CQRS Local, working closely with commissioning leads to support their transition to the claims processing system and helping to set them up with their own localised schemes.
+David O’Brien is the Calculating Quality Reporting Service (CQRS) Local Training and Implementation Lead.
+He who works for the Midlands and Lancashire Commissioning Support Unit (MLCSU), within the CSU Collaborative.
+David has been involved with the programme since the launch of CQRS Local, developing strong working relationships with commissioning leads.
+This supports their transition to the claims processing system and helping to set them up with their own localised schemes.

 “Building strong working relationships with our clients has been key to the success of CQRS Local.
 Having a strong connection based on trust, reliability and communication has ultimately helped our clients feel connected, empowered and this has given them confidence in using our system and really made them feel part of this ever-growing programme.”

 As the training lead, David acknowledges that both commissioners and primary care teams are realising the benefits of CQRS Local.
-Prior to enrolling onto the programme, commissioners were facing vast amounts of time-consuming emails to process from their service providers which contained multiple invoices.
+Prior to enrolling onto the programme, commissioners were facing vast amounts of time-consuming emails to process.
+These mainly derived from their service providers which contained multiple invoices.

 “The key benefits for the commissioner after enrolling, are that they have one system to manage and support these claims, making the tracking of claims far more convenient for them.
 CQRS Local offers an integrated, seamless system so that they know which practices have signed up to which service in just a couple of clicks rather than having to undergo manual, time consuming lookups.”

-David is not just involved in getting commissioners and service providers set up onto CQRS Local but also provides e-Learning to support them, as they go live with the system and learn how to use it.
+David is not just involved in getting commissioners and service providers set up onto CQRS Local, but also provides e-Learning.
+This support takes place as they go live with the system and learn how to use it.

 “eLearning has been developed to support the end user with understanding how CQRS Local works; it can be accessed anywhere and at any time and has been designed to be completed to the learner’s own speed.
 The eLearning is useful for new starters as well as existing system users who require a refresher course.